-Statistics on the sale of firewood from public forests between 1937 and 1987 are shown in Figure 23.
+Statistics on the sale of firewood from public forests between 1937 and 1987 are shown in Figure 27.
 Firewood consumption peaked during the Second World War due to restricted coal imports.
 There was also increasing firewood demand during the eighties, reflected in increased sales in this decade.
 Official estimates of firewood use are unavailable between the years 1988 and 2005.

-Figure 23.
+Figure 27.
 Firewood production volume from public forests 1937-1987.

-Residential energy use grew by 26% (1.1% per annum) over the period 1990-2011.
+Residential energy use grew by 26% (1.1% per annum) over the period 1990 - 2011.
 Corrected for climate the growth was 19%.
 During this time the number of households in the State increased by 64%, from approximately 1.0 million to 1.65 million.
 Since 1990, there has also been a decrease in the use of firewood in open fires, in line with the general decline of solid-fuel open fires, with a concurrent rise in the use of oil, gas and electricity for residential energy consumption.
-As a result the share of firewood used for domestic heating has decreased since 199029.
+As a result the share of firewood used for domestic heating has decreased since 1990.
 However with the significant increase in the number of households and energy usage per household there has been a concurrent significant increase in firewood sales since the eighties.
-In recent years there has also been a large increase in the number of stoves used domestically, with a 35% increase in stove sales noted for 2011 from 201030.
+In recent years there has also been a large increase in the number of stoves used domestically, with a 35% increase in stove sales noted for 2011 from 2010.

-Firewood use in Ireland between 2006 and 2014 from state and private forests, including wood sourced from non-forest areas, is shown in Figure 24.
-The firewood market in Ireland has grown by 60% from 147,000m3 in 2006 to 235,000m3 in 2014.
+Firewood use in Ireland between 2006 and 2015 from state and private forests, including wood sourced from non-forest areas, is shown in Figure 2830.
+The firewood market in Ireland has grown by 61%, from 147,000m3 in 2006 to 237,000m3 in 2015.
 First-thinning of broadleaf forests also qualify for grant aid since 2009.
 This measure has resulted in substantial mobilisation of firewood from first thinnings, principally for domestic use.
-In addition, firewood is also harvested by forest owners for their own use and firewood31.
-In 2014, 66% of home produced
+In addition, firewood is also harvested by forest owners for their own use and firewood.